ContainedBlargh/c_means/README.md

 > K-means clustering implemented as a commandline tool in C.

-This is an implementation of [K-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) meant to be an example of implementing a simple algorithm in C as a fully fledged commandline tool.
+This is an implementation of [K-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) meant to be an example of implementing a simple algorithm in C as a fully-fledged commandline tool.
 C is, nowadays, particularly useful for small data crunching jobs where other programming languages and libraries, such as python & pandas/numpy end up being much slower.
 At some point, you reach diminishing returns though, and then real data processing languages/tools such as apache spark become relevant again.